inim-repl/INim/README.md

 * Optional Colorized output
 * Edit lines using $EDITOR (Ctrl-X)
 * Built in tools like ipython (cd(), ls(), pwd(), call()) enabled with --withTools
+* When piped a file or some code, INim will execute that code and exit

 ## Config
 Config is saved and loaded from `configDir / inim`.